 One of the efforts taking up this charge is the Ohio Organizing Collaborative (OOC).
 The OOC is a statewide organization uniting community organizations, faith- based groups, labor unions, and policy advocates in and across the "Big Eight" in the pursuit of social, racial, and economic justic.
 Understanding the immense challenges, particularly in Ohio’s electoral arena, the OOC is spearheading an integrated voter engagement (IVE) program in which it "focuses on both short-term transactional goals of the current electoral cycle and long-term transformational goals related to leadership development of staff, volunteers, and voters."
 Despite the right-wing attacks on voter rights, the OOC and its partners are mobilizing Black and Latino voters—who can have the most barriers to voting—and just last year, using an IVE approach, they registered over 29,000 new voter.

 In Ohio, the state of the legislative arena, the electoral arena, and the economy loom large.
-But there are seeds of innovation in other arenas—particularly the and communications arenas—that may help, while the and corporate arenas are receiving little attention.
+But there are seeds of innovation in other arenas—particularly the judicial and communications arenas—that may help, while the administrative and corporate arenas are receiving little attention.
 Part of shoring up the arenas will mean developing progressive leaders who can thread between these arenas, as well as between party Democrats, progressive policy advocates, and progressive community organizers.
 Ohio is a state caught in the economic and political cross wires of our nation and building toward progressive governance will require a long-term strategy that makes space for its especially unique, and sometimes bleak, circumstances.